openstack/magnum/doc/source/install/get_started.rst

 ``magnum-conductor`` service
   Runs on a controller machine and connects to heat to orchestrate a cluster.
-Additionally, it connects to a Docker Swarm or Kubernetes API endpoint.
+Additionally, it connects to a Kubernetes API endpoint.